what stories does your body tell?

 In the Critical Anatomies Lab, we propose a return to the body as a site of knowledge in design, and ask about the role of images and technologies for image-making in mediating bodily explorations and healing practices.

-We experiment with the depiction of bodies as dynamic, vulnerable, and deeply interconnected with other bodies, environments, and cultural contexts.
+Methodologically, we experiment with depicting bodies as dynamic, vulnerable, and deeply interconnected with other bodies, environments, and cultural contexts.
 We believe in the power of communities to devise their own body representations, where boundaries become porous and collective body maps tell stories of resistance and belonging.